YashsTiwari/TrackFit-AI/README.md

 4. **Advanced Real-time Feedback and Personalized Insights**
    Implement reinforcement learning to adjust exercise feedback based on user form, fatigue, and progress.
 Track user history and provide personalized recommendations.

+## **Want to Contribute?**

+Contributions are wholeheartedly welcomed!
+To get started, fork this repository, make your changes, and submit a pull request.
+Let’s build a better fitness tracking experience together.

 ## **License**

 Distributed under the MIT License.
 See `LICENSE` for more information.